-13.5 In the case of diploma examination, the student has the ultimate right to appeal to Alberta Education whose decision on the appeal is binding on both parties.
+13.5 In the case of Diploma examinations, the student has the ultimate right to appeal to Alberta Education whose decision on the appeal is binding on both parties.

-14.1 At a minimum of three times per year, or twice per semester (with the exception of Kindergarten which reports twice at a minimum), schools will formally report student achievement to students and parents/guardians.
-As a result of electronic report cards, students and parents have continuous access to progress on learner outcomes.
+14.1 At a minimum of two times per year, the end of Semester 1 (January) and end of Semester 2 (June) schools will formally report student achievement to students and parents/guardians.
+As a result of electronic gradebooks, students and parents will have continuous access to progress on student learner outcomes.

-14.2 Student marks shall not be withheld from the student.
+14.3 Student marks shall not be withheld from a student.

-15.1 Decisions with respect to placement are the responsibility of the teachers, in consultation with parents/guardians, with the final decision resting with the Principal.
+15.1 Decisions with respect to placement are the responsibility of the Principal, in consultation with teachers and parents/guardians, with the final decision resting with the Principal and Liaison Superintendent.

-15.2 Students are to be placed with their age appropriate peers (K-9), except in situation where it is determined through consultation with parents/guardians, school and Division Office staff that this placement would not be in the best interest of the student.
+15.2 Students are to be placed with their age appropriate peers (K-9), except in situations where it is determined through consultation with the parents/guardians, school and Division Office staff that this placement would not be in the best interest of the student.

-15.4 When a child is placed in a certain grade, but demonstrates a level of achievement below that which would be normally expected in the core subject areas of that grade, the student’s teacher or teachers shall report this discrepancy to parents.
+15.4 When a child is placed in a certain grade level, but demonstrates a level of achievement below that which would be normally expected in the core subject areas of that grade level, the student’s teacher or teachers shall report this discrepancy to parents.

 15.5 Placement of students with learning or behavioral individualized programs will occur through procedures established by the Associate Superintendent of Student Services.

-16. Retention of teacher gradebooks, is for one school year.
-At this time, they can be discarded.
+16 Retention of teacher gradebooks, is for one school year, after which they can be discarded.